 Anxiety at work can be triggered by your company’s financial performance, interactions with coworkers or investors, public speaking, or feeling overwhelmed by too many tasks.

 If you think you have clinical anxiety, you must seek help from a mental health professional.
-Acknowledging your anxiety at work is the first step in managing them.
+Acknowledging your anxiety at work is the first step in managing it.

 If you suffer from anxiety at work, you may have difficulty coping with your daily goals.
 Getting stressed at work is normal, especially with deadlines, but too much stress can lead to problems.